hyperledger-labs/splice/README.md

 In addition to driving the elimination of flakes in our test setup, the engineers on support duty are also the first line of defence when it comes to keeping our cluster deployments healthy.
+For any deployment or preflight failures follow the [preflight checklist](support/PREFLIGHT_CHECKLIST.md) to identify the root cause.
 The `DevNet` and `TestNet` clusters are especially noteworthy in this context, as they are used by our external partners.
 **At least one engineer on support rotation that resides in the European timezone must be online at 9:00 AM CET/CEST on Mondays**,